andrewdisley/realchange-cms/hugo/content/_index.md

   body: >-
     Real Help Doncaster will provide homeless people with practical items they need to build new lives off the streets.
-This can include help with setting up a new home, furniture, a training course or cloths for an interview.
+This can include help with setting up a new home, furniture, a training course or clothes for an interview.
   heading: Who does Real Help support?
 how:
   body: >-